- Assets: $702,943,954 (2014)

 MGCF's philanthropy is focused exclusively on organizations that are either based in, or conduct some of their activities in, the Washington, DC metropolitan area.
 The Foundation's grant-making falls under four major categories: Health & Environment, Education, Community Services, and Arts & Humanities.
 From 1970-2014, MGCF awarded more than $410 million in grants to many hundreds of organizations -- including some $190 million to nearly 900 groups between 2004 and 2014.

-Among the Cafritz Foundation’s recent grantees are the Alliance for Justice; the Brookings Institution; the Center for Community Change; the Center on Budget and Policy Priorities; the EarthJustice Legal Defense Fund; Environmental Media Services; Friends of the Earth; the Humane Society of the United States (a radical “animal-rights” group, not to be confused with the American Humane Association, which is a bona fide animal welfare group); the National Peace Foundation; the Natural Resources Defense Council; Planned Parenthood; the Sierra Club; and the Tides Center and the Tides Foundation.
+Among MGCF's more noteworthy grantees are the Alliance for Justice, the Brookings Institution, Casa de Maryland, the Center for Community Change, the Center on Budget and Policy Priorities, the EarthJustice Legal Defense Fund, Environmental Media Services, Friends of the Earth, the Humane Society of the United States, the National Peace Foundation, the Natural Resources Defense Council, Planned Parenthood, the Sierra Club, and the Tides Center and the Tides Foundation.

-To view a list of additional noteworthy grantees of the Morris and Gwendolyn Cafritz Foundation, click here.
+To view a list of additional grantees of the Morris and Gwendolyn Cafritz Foundation, click here.

 (Information on grantees and monetary amounts courtesy of The Foundation Center, GuideStar, ActivistCash, the Capital Research Center and Undue Influence)